-The Program has recently finished streamlining its requirements.
-These guidelines present degree requirements copied from the USC catalogue and supplementary information to help students and faculty navigate through the program.
+The POIR Guidelines present degree requirements copied from the USC catalogue and supplementary information to help students and faculty navigate through the program.
 The catalogue should be consulted first; the supplementary sections do not repeat those provisions.
 Students who entered the program before Fall 2013 should consult the catalogue corresponding to their year of entry.

 Application deadline: December 1